kevh-c/11ty-get-going/src/content/using-this-template.md

 permalink: "/using-this-template/index.html"
 ---

-There's a little bit of housekeeping to do in order to make this template your own.
+There's a little bit of housekeeping to do in order to make this template your own:

-### Update global configs for this template
+## Global configuration
-This project uses a single file to capture project-wide metadata, basically to populate all the stuff in a `<head>` tag on your pages.
-This can be found under `src/data/config.js`.
-These of course can be overridden in your content frontmatter thanks to Eleventys [data cascade](https://www.11ty.dev/docs/data-cascade/).
+This template captures global metadata in `src/_data/config.js`.
+This basically populates all the stuff you might find in a `<head>` tag.
+These of course can be overridden for specific pages in your content frontmatter.

 ```js
 // Required.
 The name of your project.